-Babies may also consume more calories than what their growing body needs.
+Babies may also consume more calories than their growing body needs.

-Bread with added sugar include fruit loaves like cinnamon and raisin type loaves of bread, some types of white bagels and soft white bread.
+Bread with added sugar includes fruit loaves like cinnamon and raisin-type loaves of bread, white bagels and soft white bread.

 It’s a good idea to screen labels to check for the amount of sugar per 100g.

 The ingredients list will often highlight any added sugars like honey, syrups, fruit puree or dried fruit.

 It’s no secret that bread is one of the highest contributors of hidden salt in our children’s diet!